Abiramisankar0425/flame-monitor-sensor/README.md

 **Tool Used:** chatgpt ,gemini

-**Purpose:** [What you used it for]
+**Purpose:**
-- for getting code ready
+- for getting code ready.

 **Key Prompts Used:**
-assign the servo motions wrt to flame intensity **Percentage of AI-generated code:** 90 percetnage
+gnerate the code to assign the servo motions wrt to flame intensity **Percentage of AI-generated code:** 90 percetnage

 **Human Contributions:**
 -prompting,the project idea,project specifications,testing of product.

-*Note: Proper documentation of AI usage demonstrates transparency and earns bonus points in evaluation!*

----

 ## Team Contributions

-abhirami did with hardware,wiring. devika did the simulation,prompting.
+abhirami did with hardware,wiring. devika did the simulation,prompting. both equally contriuted to testing phase

----

 ## License